Mattza/postkodAiLab/labinstructions.md

 # Test the Agent
 Now that everything is wired up, let’s test the AI agent to make sure it can interact with Airtable and MCP correctly.

-## Is Airtable Working?
 Open both Airtable and n8n side-by-side.
 In the chat window, send this prompt:

+`I want to always have 10 series in my airtable that is either "In queue" or "Watching".
+If i have less then 10 add one drama series at the time until i have 10 series in does statuses.
+I dont want you to add series i already have in the airtable`